realfun/tagwin/README.md

 Description
 -----------
+ - [bashmarks](https://github.com/huyng/bashmarks) for Windows command line
- - Nickname your favorite folders and do quick switch with nicknames(tags)
+ - Tag your favorite folders and do quick switch using tags
  - Enables quick/easy jumping between folders
  - Written in pure .bat files
  - Supports Windows XP/Vista/Win7

 Setup
 -----
- - put all scripts into a folder that is under system PATH
+ - Simple download and put all scripts into a folder that is under system PATH

 Usage
 -----